JermellB/restagraph/README.md

 # Restagraph - what is it?

-Restagraph is an application that dynamically generates an HTTP API in front of a [Neo4j](https://neo4j.com/) graph database, based on a schema defined within that same database.
-The auto-generated API is regular and consistent, making it easy to build automation against it.
+Restagraph is an application that dynamically generates an HTTP API in front of a [Neo4j](https://neo4j.com/) graph database, based on a schema defined inside that database.
+The auto-generated API is regular and consistent, making it easy to build automation and GUIs on top of it.

 This includes features such as: